ezzieyguywuf/unreal_dependency_parser/README.md

 This script is intended to parse the `Commit.gitdeps.xml` file, located in `Engine/Build` subdirectory of the Unreal Engine source distribution.

-It will create a URL for each item found, as well as specify where to put the fetched item, and what filename to use.
+It will create a URL for each item found, download it, extract the appropriate "blob" from each "pack", and then save it to the correct location in the project hiercarchy, with the correct filename.

+Currently, it outputs to a hardcoded "output" directory.